 Isn't that just so pretty?

-Unfortunately, granola is generally notorious for it's very high fat content, so a serving can frankly be a bit puny, but with the Special K low fat granola, a serving is a generous 3/4ths cup, so you can indulge a bit.
+Unfortunately, granola is generally notorious for it's very high fat content, so a serving can frankly be a bit puny, but with a lower fat granola, a serving is closer to a cup, so you can enjoy a more generous serving, a little more guilt free.
 Of course yogurt parfaits are very adaptable, and you don't need a fancy glass to enjoy one either - any cup or container will do.
 Substitute the fruits and nuts to your own individual taste and put together a gorgeous and healthy yogurt parfait of your own.

-1 cup of low fat or fat free Greek style yogurt
+- 1 cup of low fat or fat free vanilla Greek style yogurt

 Mix the blueberries, mixed berries, sugar and mint; stir well and set aside to macerate for about 5 minutes.
 Using a slotted spoon, remove 1/2 of the fruit and place it into the bottom of a glass, reserving the juice.
 Top the fruit with 1/2 of the yogurt and 1/2 of the granola.
 Continue layers with remaining fruit, yogurt, and granola.
 Sprinkle walnuts on top and spoon some of the juices over the top.
 Garnish with a sprig of mint if desired.